It’s an age-old question, and one that we get asked here at Orlando Informer constantly: which of the two Universal Orlando theme parks is better?

 What about thrill rides?

 If the particular thrill subset of attractions is what you’re most after, Islands would probably be your first choice once again.
-Both of the theme park’s massive attractions, The Incredible Hulk Roller Coaster and Dr. Doom’s Fearfall, are imposing (have you seen the way they dominate the Universal skyline?) and, also, a great deal of fun, which will go a long way to satiating the adrenaline junkies in your family.
+Some of the theme park’s massive attractions, The Incredible Hulk Roller Coaster and Dr. Doom’s Fearfall, are imposing (have you seen the way they dominate the Universal skyline?) and, also, a great deal of fun, which will go a long way to satiating the adrenaline junkies in your family.
 And then there’s the aforementioned Jurassic Park: River Adventure, which caps off its mostly-docile ride experience with a 40-foot drop that’s every bit as memorable as it sounds.

 (Depending upon who you ask, you might get a few more attractions thrown into the “thrill ride” category, such as The Amazing Adventures of Spider-Man or Harry Potter and the Forbidden Journey.
-While there are some elements in these dark rides that could, indeed, be considered thrilling – especially in the latter, which seems to go a mile a minute in every direction – we don’t think they’re anywhere near prevalent enough to make them anything other than extremely exciting dark rides.)
+While there are some elements in these dark rides that could, indeed, be considered thrilling – especially in the latter, which seems to go a mile a minute in every direction – we don’t think they’re anywhere near prevalent enough to make them anything other than extremely exciting, immersive, dark rides.)

 Let’s not completely discount Universal Studios here, however.
 Hollywood Rip Ride Rockit is even more intimidating than Hulk to many guests, thanks to the fact that its first hill is a straight 90-degree incline, and the indoor-coaster Revenge of the Mummy has many twists and turns in the dark that’ll leave you breathless.
 (And, once more, many are tempted to add many more rides in their company, including Harry Potter and the Escape from Gringotts, Transformers: The Ride – 3D, and The Simpsons Ride, though, for our money, our previous rationale once again applies here).